bitshares/docs.bitshares.org/source/index.rst

 =========================================

 Below, you can find the Graphene documentation.
-Since BitShares 2.0 is the first application of the Graphene technology, you will be able to use almost everything in BitShares 2.0, too.
-We separated the documentation into smaller parts for convenience ans for the sake of easy location of relevant information.
+Since BitShares 2.0 is the first application of Graphene technology, you will be able to use almost everything in BitShares 2.0, too.
+We separated the documentation into smaller parts for convenience and for the sake of easy location of relevant information.

 Migration Guide from BitShares 1 to BitShares 2